thailand - mitigation

 The club also raises awareness about the rights and welfare of migrant children, encourages social inclusion, and provides a platform for self-expression.
 By offering opportunities for growth and development, the club aims to empower migrant children, ensuring they can thrive despite the hardships stemming from their migration status.
 The agenda to be included in the organisation's work to promote equality, safety, and the protection of the rights of mothers and children of refugees is to ensure that they receive proper care.

 After working in Mae Sot for nearly two decades, she has witnessed the complexities of power dynamics and the mismanagement of injustice, which most often affects girls.
 In addition to the structural issues that refugee girls displaced by the war in Myanmar or by poverty in Bangladesh face when entering Mae Sot, such as access to welfare systems, healthcare, and protection from being trafficked or exploited for sex work, sexual abuse issues are often linked to culture and patriarchal system.
 For instance, girls are sometimes forced into marriage before the age of 17, which is against Thai law, under the justification that it is a tradition within the Muslim Burmese community.
 In this community, it is considered necessary for girls to adhere to religious principles when interacting with boys or going out together.
-Dararai mentioned that although negotiations, education, and finding solutions remain challenging, they are working with the relevant parties to address these issues.
+Dararai mentioned that although negotiations, education, and finding solutions remain challenging, they are making efforts to work with the relevant parties to address these issues.

 Peace Journey

 Beyond offering a place for children, Dararai notes that the club also extended its support to mothers and caregivers, who often accompany their children.
 This creates opportunities to address the needs and perspectives of women, many of whom face significant barriers in accessing rights and are vulnerable to various forms of abuse.
-In addition to fostering an inclusive environment, Smile-Lay Club helps address complex issues, such as the protection of older children who are at risk of
+In addition to fostering an inclusive environment, Smile-Lay Club helps address complex issues, such as the protection of older children, who are at risk of exploitation, including sexual abuse by members of their ethnic groups.
+By offering these services, Smile-Lay Club is committed to providing both children and their families with a secure space to heal, grow, and thrive despite the difficulties they face due to their refugee status.

-Smile-Lay Club works closely with volunteer teachers and trainers to understand how to assist urban refugee communities, provide basic services and counselling, and create referral systems for seeking help from networks and government agencies.
+Smile-Lay Club works closely with volunteer teachers and trainers to understand how to assist urban refugee communities, provide basic services, and counselling, and create referral systems for seeking help from networks and government agencies.
 Activities that encourage refugee families to meet in groups and collaborate with the community help them live together peacefully.
-The concept of peace here refers to people from distant homelands, especially from Myanmar, who seek refuge in Mae Sot as a temporary base before relocating elsewhere.
+The concept of peace here refers to people coming from distant homelands, especially from Myanmar, who seek refuge in Mae Sot as a temporary base before relocating elsewhere.
 Most people do not move to other cities; instead, they try to find ways to stay in Thailand legally in the future.
-Smile-Lay Club's approach focuses on the development process as children grow, enhancing their basic life skills, survival skills, and strategies for coping with threats and sexual harassment, as well as sexual violence.
+Smile-Lay Club's approach focuses on the development process as children grow, enhancing their basic life skills, survival skills, and strategies for coping with threats and sexual harassment as well as sexual violence.
 This includes supporting girls who are forced into marriage or face domestic violence.

 Success Stories